lifestyle

 Did you know that your gut is home to millions of bacteria?

 The bacteria in your gut are essential for the health of your gut and for your body generally.
-There’s some research to suggest that the good bacteria in your gut can even affect weight management by affecting energy storage.
+There’s some research to suggest that the good bacteria in your gut can even affect weight management via energy storage.

 Prebiotics are fibrous, nondigestible food ingredients that support the growth of the good bacteria in your gut.
-Some studies have found that sea moss can serve as a kind of prebiotic for your gut, with the carrageenan in sea moss actively improving gut composition.
+Some animal studies have found that sea moss can function like a prebiotic for your gut, with the carrageenan in sea moss actively supporting healthy gut composition.

 Other health benefits of sea moss